rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		If set, keeps the width of a column resized by user.
 		If not set, the column width may change if the treectrl has resized.
 Defaults to "yes".

+	treeCtrl <pathName> -expensivespanwidth <boolean>
+	   If set, use expensive calculation considering column spans.
+If not set, column spans will be discarded during the calculation.
+Defaults to "no".

 	<pathName> column create <columnDesc> -steady <boolean>
 		If set, keeps the width of a column after an element